 Bouchon Tupin

 If you’re looking for a safe bet that lets you rediscover traditional Lyonnais dishes, Bouchon Tupin is the place.
 The setting is splendid and so is the menu.
 Short and tempting, it makes you want to try everything!
 The plates are carefully presented, for dishes that are refined without being pompous!
-It’s generous, family-style cuisine that’s as elegant and well-groomed as we like it.
+The kind of generous, family-style cuisine we’ve come to expect, but with a touch of elegance and care.
 Le Bouchon Tupin is faultless.

 🍴 Between €30 and €40